logto-io/logto/packages/connectors/connector-azuread/README.md

 - If you select **Accounts in any organizational directory** for access type then you need to enter **organizations**.
 - If you select **Accounts in any organizational directory or personal Microsoft accounts** for access type then you need to enter **common**.
 - If you select **Personal Microsoft accounts only** for access type then you need to enter **consumers**.

+### Prompts

+The `prompts` field is an array of strings that specifies the type of user interaction that is required.
+The string can be one of the following values:

+- `prompt=login` forces the user to enter their credentials on that request, negating single-sign on.
+- `prompt=none` is the opposite.
+It ensures that the user isn't presented with any interactive prompt.
+If the request can't be completed silently by using single-sign on, the Microsoft identity platform returns an `interaction_required` error.
+- `prompt=consent` triggers the OAuth consent dialog after the user signs in, asking the user to grant permissions to the app.
+- `prompt=select_account` interrupts single sign-on providing account selection experience listing all the accounts either in session or any remembered account or an option to choose to use a different account altogether.

+Logto will concatenate the prompts with a space as the value of `prompt` in the authorization URL.

 ## References